clsync/clsync/README.md

 of our systems.
 - It's a little buggy (it crashed on our cases).
 - Sometimes, it's too complex in configuration for our situation (not flexible enough).
-For example it doesn't have another event-collecting delay for big files.
-We don't want to sync big files (`>1GiB`) so often as ordinary files.
-- Shared object (.so file) cannot be used as rsync-wrapper.
-- It doesn't support kqueue/bsm (we also had a FreeBSD-based system).
+- It doesn't support kqueue/bsm (we also had a FreeBSD-based system). etc
-- It's not secure enough.
-No builtin containerization support to reduce risks.
-- ... and other tiny problems...

-"lsyncd" - is a good and useful utility, just did not fit to our needs will enough.
-And we spent enough much time on tuning "lsyncd" to realize that we could've write an new solution sharpened by our tasks.
+Long story short: "lsyncd" - is a good and useful utility, just did not fit to our needs well enough.
+And we spent enough much time on tuning "lsyncd" to realize that we could've already write a new tool specialized to our tasks.
 So there it is :)

 Also `clsync` had been used for some other tiny tasks, like to replace incron/csync2/etc in our HPC-clusters for syncing /etc/{passwd,shadow,group,shells}